RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/debugging-apps.md

 Inventory pod to your workstation so simplify connectivity.

-Enable remote debugging on Inventory by running the following inside the `inventory` directory in the CodeReady Workspace `Terminal` window:
+Enable remote debugging on Inventory by running the following inside the `inventory` directory in the CodeReady Workspaces `Terminal` window:

 `mvn compile quarkus:dev`